What Hawking Radiation Looks Like as You Fall into a Black Hole

-In this work, we propose using an Unruh-DeWitt detector to measure the effective local temperature along the trajectory of a freely-falling observer, even when the detector's measurements are dominated by switching effects.
+In this work, we propose using an Unruh-DeWitt detector to measure the effective local temperature along the trajectory of a freely falling observer, even when the detector's measurements are dominated by switching effects.
 We find that the temperature in the Hartle-Hawking vacuum aligns closely with Eq.~\eqref{eq:T_brynjolfsson} across a range of detector energies and measurement locations, even within the black hole's interior.
-Our results therefore support the global embedding method for calculating the local temperature of Hawking radiation, even on non-stationary trajectories where some authors have expressed skepticism about its viability~\cite{chen_NoteGeneralizationGlobal_2005,hodgkinson_HowOftenDoes_2012}.
+Our results therefore support the global embedding method for calculating the local temperature of Hawking radiation, even on nonstationary trajectories where some authors have expressed skepticism about its viability~\cite{chen_NoteGeneralizationGlobal_2005,hodgkinson_HowOftenDoes_2012}.

 This paper is organized as follows.
 In Section~\ref{sec:detectors}, we review the Unruh-DeWitt particle detector model used throughout the paper.
 In Section~\ref{sec:minkowski}, we study inertial detectors in thermal states in Minkowski space, where we obtain results and develop intuition relevant to the black hole case.
 In Section~\ref{sec:schwarz}, we describe the formalism and numerical methods used to calculate measurements by particle detectors in Schwarzschild spacetime.
 We present our results in Section~\ref{sec:results}, where we also define and study the effective temperature along an infalling trajectory.
 We conclude in Section~\ref{sec:conclusions} with a summary of our findings.